Build automation: Example tools

 Tools such as Make can be used via custom configuration file or using the command-line.
 Custom tools such as shell scripts can also be used, although they become increasingly cumbersome as the codebase grows more complex.

 Some tools, such as shell scripts, are task-oriented declarative programming.
 They encode sequences of commands to perform with usually minimal conditional logic.

 Some tools, such as Make are product-oriented.
 They build a product, a.k.a. target, based on configured dependencies.

 Servers

 A build server is a server setup to run builds.
-As opposed to a personal computer, a server allows for a more consistent and available build environment.
+In contrast to a personal computer, a server allows for a more consistent and available build environment.

 Traditionally, a build server was a local computer dedicated as a shared resource instead of used as a personal computer.
 Today, there are many cloud computing, software as a service (SaaS) websites for building.

-Without a build server, developers typically rely on their personal computers for building, leading to several drawbacks, such as (but not limited to):
+Without a build server, developers typically rely on their personal computers for building, leading to several drawbacks, such as, but not limited to: